2004 CFL season

-CFL News in 2004
+CFL news in 2004

 Neil Payne retired from his position as Director of Officiating in February and was replaced by George Black.
 Former Eskimos Head Coach, Tom Higgins was named as the 2003 Coach of the Year.
 CFL Commissioner Tom E. Wright, announced that Vancouver would host the 93rd Grey Cup for 2005.
-Furthermore, CFL Commissioner Tom E. Wright also announced in late October, that Winnipeg would be the host of the 94th Grey Cup for 2006.
+Furthermore, Wright also announced in late October, that Winnipeg would be the host of the 94th Grey Cup for 2006.

-Wayne Smith of Appalachian State University was drafted first overall in the 2004 CFL Draft by the Hamilton Tiger-Cats.
+Wayne Smith of Appalachian State University was drafted first overall in the 2004 CFL draft by the Hamilton Tiger-Cats.
 Former player, broadcaster and football administrator, Mike Wadsworth died in April.
 In September, the Canadian Football Hall of Fame inducted Larry Highbaugh, Cal Murphy, Lui Passaglia, Dan Yochum and Ben Zambiasi during the Induction Weekend ceremonies in Hamilton.

 CFL partner, Sun Microsystems added and launched real-time, in-game statistics entry with live play-by-play and scoring on cfl.ca.
 On June 2, the CFL announced a partnership with FSN and launched a player-based and team-based game for the 2004 season.
 In addition, the CFL also launched its first ever online kids section called — the Dare CFL KidsZone.

 The CFL started a new international broadcasting agreement with Trajectory Sports & Media Group, to deliver Canadian Football to more than 50 million households in 176 countries for the 2004 season.
 U.S. television coverage of the 92nd Grey Cup resulted in the largest international broadcast distribution of a Grey Cup game — when it was made available to more than 55 million television households.
 In addition, Rogers Sportsnet announced the start of "CFL Crunch", which is a 30-minute news segment concerning the league on June 24.

 On October 18, the Toronto Argonauts announced their agreement with York University, to construct a new 25,000-seat stadium on the university's Keele campus.